Surgery obstructions from Khovanov homology: Introduction

-It should pointed out that the obstructions given here apply to a wider class of manifolds with torus boundary than complements of knots in $S^3$: any manifold that has the structure of a two-fold branched cover may be studied by way of the Khovanov homology of the branch set.
-For example, Tange \cite{Tange2007} has studied knots in the Poincar\'e homology sphere and shown that many admit lens space space surgeries.
-Although we do not pursue it here beyond a single example (see Section \ref{sub:Poincare}), since this manifold arises naturally as a two-fold branched cover we can apply the techniques of the present paper to surgery questions of this nature whenever the knot in question is strongly invertible.
+It should be pointed out that the obstructions given here apply to a wider class of manifolds with torus boundary than complements of knots in $S^3$: any manifold that has the structure of a two-fold branched cover may be studied by way of the Khovanov homology of the branch set (see Theorem \ref{thm:general}).